nickzoic/nick.zoic.org/art/zombie-remote-control-of-the-dom/index.md

 we would have spent on that stuff we can spend on developing features our users actually care about.

+### ... and insecure!

+The zombie loader is indeed `eval()`ing code (more or less), and that sounds like a scary thing, but that code is coming from the same server from which the loader was loaded: you've already been bitten, you might as well start staggering around.

-### What about RESTful and Microservices and so on?
+### But what about RESTful and Microservices and so on?

 So rather than your HTML5 frontends consuming your microservices directly, they talk to their Zombie [BFF (Backend for Frontend)](https://samnewman.io/patterns/architectural/bff/)